-Gut Reaction by MiNDFOOD Health: New research shows gut bacteria can play a role in everything from bloating, food intolerances, allergies and obesity to Alzheimer’s and depression.
+Gut Reaction: New research shows gut bacteria can play a role in everything from bloating, food intolerances, allergies and obesity to Alzheimer’s and depression.
 The good news is we can heal our gut – and our health issues – by feeding ourselves the right stuff.

 The timing for writing this story couldn’t have been more perfect.
 I’d just come off a wonderful health kick, drinking lots of water, eating the right foods, exercising, and I felt fantastic.

 Then I fell off the wagon.
 I ate a pizza, then a burger.
 Naan bread with a creamy curry followed.
 Then I ate some cake laced with sugary icing – all washed down with a few glasses of wine.